alexcarriero/class_imbalance_project/simulation_code/own_device/README.txt

 6. sim_results

-   OUTPUT.txt  : a file detailing the four files that are generated per iteration of the simulation.
+   OUTPUT.txt  : In our simulation study, for each iteration four output files are generated.
+Details regarding the
+		 content of each file and where it is stored are presented in OUTPUT.txt.

    There are four folders here to store simulation results: iteration_info, per_iter_results, prediction, rep_checks

-NOTE: The contents of this folder are copied identically in the folder send_to_hpc
+SET UP MATERIALS FOR SIMULATION STUDY:

+The following files are used in the simulation study, and if high performance computing is used to conduct the simulation, the user must ensure that the following four files exist in the folder simulation_code > send_to_hpc

+If any changes are made to the following four files, please copy and paste the files to replace their equivalents in the folder simulation_code > send_to_hpc

+	- execute.R
+	- functions.R
+	- set.RData
+	- seedfarm.RData

 TO RUN ON PERSONAL DEVICE:

-1. Run the Script execute.R recall this requires manual specification of the simulation scenario and the desired iterations.
+1. Run the Script execute.R, recall this requires manual specification of the simulation scenario and the desired iterations.
    Also, it requires manual specification of a working directory (the path where execute.R lives on your computer).
-   Ensure all 2000 iterations are complete and results saved appropriately (see OUTPUT.txt) in sim_results.
+   Ensure all 2000 iterations are complete and produced the desired appropriate output (see OUTPUT.txt) in sim_results.
-2. Copy and paste the folder sim_results to the directory: data_archive > results > simulation_results > raw_results > HERE
+2. Copy and paste the folder sim_results to the directory: results > simulation_results > raw_results > HERE
 3. Rename the file scX, where X is the integer representing the scenario number.
 4. Repeat for all 18 simulation scenarios.